luzfcb/prime-indicator/README.md

 * NVIDIA driver, version 331.20 or higher
 * NVIDIA's additional package, `nvidia-prime`
 * `mesa-utils` package
+* `python3` package
-* `python-appindicator` package
+* `python3-gi` package
 * `bbswitch-dkms` package

-Or simply run the following, which will install all dependencies and the latest NVIDIA driver for your GPU.
+Or simply run the following, which will install all dependencies and the latest NVIDIA driver for your GPU (if it's supported by NVIDIA's latest drivers).
 ```
-sudo apt-get install nvidia-prime nvidia-settings python-appindicator mesa-utils bbswitch-dkms
+sudo apt-get install python3 python3-gi mesa-utils nvidia-prime nvidia-settings bbswitch-dkms
 sudo apt-get install $(sudo ubuntu-drivers devices | grep -o nvidia-[[:digit:]]*)
 ```

 Troubleshooting
 ===============

 ### `appindicator` module missing
-Install the `python-appindicator` package.
+Install the `python3-gi` package.

 ### Couldn't find RGB GLX visual or fbconfig
 Install the `mesa-utils` package.

-### `prime-indicator` only shows NVIDIA's logo
+### PRIME Indicator only shows a question mark icon
-If you're using `UEFI`, try disabling `Secure Boot` as NVIDIA's proprietary driver does NOT work with `Secure Boot` enabled.
+If you're using `UEFI`, try disabling `Secure Boot` as NVIDIA's proprietary driver does NOT work with `Secure Boot` enabled and it might result in neither GPU being recognized.

 Installation